 - Both a blood and breath test are unavailable, or

-- The person arrested is incapable of taking one of the tests and the other one is not available.14
+- You are incapable of taking one of the tests and the other one is not available.14

-Reasons an individual might be incapable of taking a blood or breath test can include:
+Reasons you might be incapable of taking a blood or breath test can include: